bryc/mpkedit/README.md

 # MPKEdit - Controller Pak Manager

 Makes managing N64 Controller Pak files (.MPK) easy, whether from an emulator or a flash cart.
 MPKEdit is written in JavaScript and works in most modern browsers (Chrome, Firefox, Opera, etc.).
-Includes native file system support when installed as a Chrome extension (until Google discontinues Chrome Apps).

 ### [**Try it online**](https://bryc.github.io/mempak)